Kimberley, South Africa: Quotations

 "Kimberley has had a profound effect on the course of history in Southern Africa.
 The discovery of diamonds there, more than a century ago, proved to be the first step in the transformation of South Africa from an agricultural into an industrial country.
-When gold and other minerals were later discovered to the north, there were already Kimberley men of vision and enterprise with the capital and technology to develop the new resources." - H.F.
+When gold and other minerals were later discovered to the north, there were already Kimberley men of vision and enterprise with the capital and technology to develop the new resources". - H.F.
 Oppenheimer, 1976.
-Foreword to Brian Roberts’ book, Kimberley, turbulent city.
+Foreword to Brian Roberts's book, Kimberley, Turbulent City.

-Anthony Trollope visited Kimberley in 1877 and was notoriously put off by the heat, enervating and hideous, while the dust and the flies of the early mining town almost drove him mad:
+Anthony Trollope visited Kimberley in 1877 and was notoriously put off by the heat, enervating and hideous, and the dust and the flies of the early mining town almost drove him mad:

-"I sometimes thought that the people of Kimberley were proud of their flies and their dust."
+"I sometimes thought that the people of Kimberley were proud of their flies and their dust".

 Of the townscape, largely built of sun-dried brick, and of plank and canvas and corrugated iron sheets brought up by ox-wagon from the coast, he remarked:

 "In Kimberley there are two buildings with a storey above the ground, and one of these is in the square: this is its only magnificence.
 There is no pavement.
 The roadway is all dust and holes.
 There is a market place in the midst which certainly is not magnificent.
 Around are the corrugated iron shops of the ordinary dealers in provisions.
-An uglier place I do not know how to imagine."
+An uglier place I do not know how to imagine".

 A.H.J.
 Bourne, a former headmaster of Kimberley Boys' High School, returned to the city in 1937, observing that: "The history of Kimberley would appear remarkable to any stranger who could not fail to think that some supermind was behind its destinies.
-In so short a time it has grown from bare veld."
+In so short a time it has grown from bare veld".

-In the early 1990s writer Dan Jacobson returned to Kimberley, where he had grown up in the 1930s, giving a sense of how things had changed:
+In the early 1990s, the writer Dan Jacobson returned to Kimberley, where he had grown up in the 1930s, giving a sense of how things had changed:

 "The people I had known had vanished; so had their language.
 That contributed to my ghostlike state.
-In my earliest years the whites of Kimberley spoke English only; Afrikaans was the tongue of the Cape Coloured people ...
+In my earliest years the whites of Kimberley spoke English only; Afrikaans was the tongue of the Cape Coloured people....
 Now I was addressed in Afrikaans everywhere I went, by white, black, and Coloured alike".

-Kimberley dull? – asked virtualtourist reviewer Catherine Reichardt: "Happily, the answer is a resounding 'No', provided that you have a passion for history - in which case Kimberley has it in spades, and you'll probably need to overnight to fully appreciate its attractions and charms.
-In many ways, exploring Kimberley and its heritage is like experiencing South African history in microcosm."
+"Kimberley dull?" asked the Virtualtourist reviewer Catherine Reichardt.
+"Happily, the answer is a resounding 'No', provided that you have a passion for history - in which case Kimberley has it in spades, and you'll probably need to overnight to fully appreciate its attractions and charms.
+In many ways, exploring Kimberley and its heritage is like experiencing South African history in microcosm".